vsrkrishnan/panw-cloud-ngfw-qwiklab/README.md

 - Create a NGFW Resource

   - Make sure to attach it to the sec-vpc (Security VPC).
-  - Make sure to attach it to the sec-vpc-subnet (Security VPC Subnet). **Not the TGW Subnet**
+  - Make sure to attach it to the sec-vpc-subnet (Security VPC Subnet). [**Not the TGW Subnet**]
 ## Add the Route to the Cloud NGFW Endpoint
 Once the NGFW resources have been created, this will also create a Gateway Load Balancer Endpoint in the Security VPC in your AWS account.
 You would need to add a route to the same to allow access between the App VPCs.
 - Navigate to VPC Console -> Route Tables
-- Identify the *Prefix*-sec-vpc-tgw-rt Route Table and Edit Routes.
+- Identify the sec-vpc-tgw-rt Route Table and Edit Routes.
 - Add a Route with Destination as *0.0.0.0/0* and Target as the Gateway Load Balancer Endpoint created by the Cloud NGFW service.
 ## Perform the Log4J Attack
 WIP